PFAS Removal Rebate Program for Private Wells

 Can I treat for more than PFAS if my water has other contaminants?

-Your water is likely to contain other contaminants such as arsenic, uranium, radon, manganese, nitrate and bacteria that present health risks and that are naturally occurring or originate from nearby land uses.
-While it is important for all private well users to test for these contaminants and others using an accredited laboratory to ensure that the water treatment technology selected is effective at removing any contaminants that are present at elevated levels, the rebate program will only cover the costs that are related to treating PFAS.
+Your water likely contains other contaminants such as arsenic, uranium, radon, nitrate and bacteria that present health risks and that are naturally occurring or originate from nearby land uses.
+While it is important for all private well users to test for these contaminants and others using an accredited laboratory to ensure that the water treatment technology selected is effective at removing any contaminants that are present at elevated levels, the rebate program will only cover the eligible costs outlined above.

-Yes - the post-treatment sample required for the rebate is an eligible cost for reimbursement under the program.
-NHDES is not performing post treatment sampling at this time.
-You can either employ the company that installed your treatment to collect a sample or refer to this list of labs that can assist: Laboratory Testing Guidelines for Per- and Polyfluoroalkyl Substances (PFAS) for Private and Public Drinking Water Supplies.
+NHDES is not performing post-treatment sampling at this time.
+You may either employ the company that installed your treatment to collect a sample or refer to this list of labs that can assist: Laboratory Testing Guidelines for Per- and Polyfluoroalkyl Substances (PFAS) for Private and Public Drinking Water Supplies.

 What is a vendor number?